The Power of Quality Data

 CEO of CorVista Health

 Don Crawford's career began at Medtronic, followed by progressively senior sales and marketing roles at Guidant Corporation, Ventritex, and Intermedics, including overseeing a $100 million international cardiovascular business.
-Known for his results-driven leadership and focus on team collaboration, he’s now President & CEO of CorVista Health.
+Known for his results-driven leadership and focus on team collaboration, he’s now president & CEO of CorVista Health.
 Previously, he led Sapheon, a venous device company, to a $238 million acquisition by Covidien.

 Don’t Spread Your Research Thin